The Inward Investment and International Taxation Review: Denmark

 ii New regime for withholding of dividend tax

 A draft proposal on withholding of dividend tax has been submitted to consultation.
 The proposal is based on an interdepartmental report, composed in the light of several cases on suspected fraud with refund of dividend tax.
 In the light thereof, a new regime for withholding of dividend tax is introduced.
-The rules will apply at shares deposited in a central securities depository, and consist of a net withholding model where a depository bank at time of dividend distribution must withhold the tax at a correct rate according to the double taxation treaty.
+The rules will apply at shares deposited in a central securities depository, and consist of a net withholding model where a depository bank at time of dividend distribution must withhold the tax at a correct rate according to the DTT.

 iii Increased deduction for R&D costs